Abhinav-ranish/AI-Stock-Analyzer/Readme.md

 The system comes with a **modern web interface** built with **React**, allowing users to input stock tickers and get AI-powered analysis **directly in their browser**.

 ---
+## ⚠️ **Disclaimer – Use at Your Own Risk**
+This AI-powered stock analysis tool is for **informational and educational purposes only**.
+It does **not constitute financial advice** and should **not** be relied upon for making investment decisions.

+- **No Guarantees:** Stock market investments are inherently risky.
+The AI-generated insights, predictions, and recommendations may be inaccurate or outdated.
+- **Not a Financial Advisor:** This tool is not a registered financial advisor, brokerage, or investment service.
+- **Your Responsibility:** You are solely responsible for your own financial decisions. **The developers and contributors assume no liability for any financial losses or damages incurred from using this tool.**

+🚨 **Always conduct your own research, consult with a qualified financial advisor, and make investment decisions at your own discretion.**

 ## **Features**
 ✅ **Retrieves Historical Stock Data** – Fetches stock price history for **7 days, 1 month, 3 months, 6 months, 1 year, and 5 years** via **Yahoo Finance**.